Blazing-Blast/paralysis/README.md

 ## My time

-Running the Linux version single threaded on an Intel Core i9 9900K, I get between 1 minute 20 and 1 minute 16.
+Running the Linux version multi-threaded on an Intel Core i9 9900K can be done in 9.981 seconds.

-I feel like multi-threading it should be able to get it down to 20 seconds.
-And it wouldn't be too hard to implement.
+The single threaded version achieves 1 minute 16.

 ## Implementation details